 Artist, designer and educator.

 Emilio Martinez Poppe is an artist, designer, and educator based in New York.
 Their work includes video performance, websites, essays, garment design, place and research based collaborative projects.
-Emilio’s practices and collaborations have been supported by The Laundromat Project, New Museum, The Cooper Union, SOMA Mexico, and the University of Massachusetts Amherst.
+Emilio’s practices and collaborations have been supported by The Laundromat Project, New Museum, The Cooper Union, SOMA Mexico, The Hemispheric Institute of Performance and Politics, and Pratt Institute.
 Their work has been presented at Cornell University, MICA, The Cooper Union, Creative Time, Framer Framed, Side Room, and Vlaams Cultuurhuis de Brakke Grond.
 Emilio is a member of the collective BFAMFAPhD with whom they are designing their forthcoming book Ways of Being.

 I've had an ongoing interest in representations and research done into digestive health and practices.
 I'm interested in ways of exploding and questioning the taboos around digestion and notions of sanitation.
 I've started to compile a living directory of contemporary art which opens these conversations through form, participation, and performance.
 Essay forthcoming.

 From July to September 2017 I worked with Stephanie Alvarado, Nikomeh Anderson, Alethea Pace, and Tijay Mohammed, as the Laundromat Project Create Change Fellows in the Bronx.
 Along with eight young artists from Kelly Street we built five scarecrows for the Kelly Street Community Garden as a means to scare away pests and protect a community resource.
 On September 16th we gathered for a story circle and workshop led by Elizabeth Rossi (another CC Fellow) to gather shared values that can be found on Kelly street.
 The kids spoke to the strength of their community and they shared this at the public unveiling of the scarecrows on the LP Field Day.